spotlightpa/poor-richard/content/statecollege/2023-05-10-SPLCENTREGIVES.md

 As a Centre County native, I’m proud to lead this bureau of journalists working tirelessly in pursuit of the truth.
 And today, you can help us continue this critical work.

 We’ve been given the tremendous opportunity to participate in Centre Gives, a 36-hour online fundraiser on May 10-11, to further our public-service mission.
-Donate to Spotlight PA’s Centre Gives campaign at <a href="https://centregives.org/organizations/273-spotlight-pa">centregives.org/organizations/273-spotlight-pa</a>.
+Donate to Spotlight PA’s Centre Gives campaign at centregives.org.

 Your support makes our impactful journalism possible, driving accountability, transparency, and positive change.
 A few examples: